Teoscar Hernández Player Props: Mariners vs. Blue Jays

-After going 3-for-5 with an RBI in his most recent game, Teoscar Hernandez and the Seattle Mariners take on the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 4:10 PM ET on Saturday.
+Teoscar Hernandez -- batting .231 with three doubles, a home run and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Toronto Blue Jays, with Alek Manoah on the hill, on July 23 at 4:10 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his most recent game against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-4) against the Blue Jays.

 Teoscar Hernández Game Info & Props vs. the Blue Jays